Study Abroad Scholarships

 Students holding a federal Pell Grant at the time of application to the scholarship or during the study abroad period may be eligible for a grant of up to $5,000.
 All Pell Grant students may apply.
 Please note: 1) The student’s study abroad project must be at least four weeks long; 2) Preference is given to science courses and non-European countries.
 Get details and apply online.
 The deadline for this scholarship is listed on the link and it varies per semester of program.

 - Boren Scholarship

 Students wishing to do an intensive language study abroad for at least one semester may be eligible for an award of up to $10,000.
 Those doing a STEM (science, technology, engineering, mathematics) summer study abroad program of at least eight weeks may be eligible for up to $8,000.
 Please note: programs in Western Europe, Australia, Canada, and New Zealand are not eligible.
 Get details and apply online.
-The deadline for this scholarship is 5 pm EST on February 8, 2018.

 - College Consortium for International Studies (CCIS) Scholarships